 Content Problem Solving Reasoning Proof Communication Connections Representation Numbers operations (addition, subtraction, multiplication and division) Counts from any number by using groups as 100s.
 10s, ones.
 Can complete given sequence of numbers up to 999.
 Able to find the sum of two numbers by joining, combining by grouping, regrouping up to 999.
 Demonstrates the understanding of the addition, subtraction of the numbers horizontally, vertically up to 3 digit numbers.
 Can multiply two digit numbers with one digit number.
-Solves the problems on division (divisor is single digit, without remainder).
-Estimates the number of objects in a group upto 50.
+Solves the problems on division (divisor is single digit, without remain- Estimates the number of objects in a group upto 50.
 Compares the numbers upto 999 based on place value.
 Can write the given numbers in ascending, desinding orders.
 Can form the greatest and smallest two digit and three digit numbers with, and without; repetition of given digits.
 Determines the reasonableness of calculated answers in addition, subtraction.
 Creates patterns using numbers involving addition and subtraction upto 50.
-Identifies errors in solving addition, subtraction and multiplication. and write 3 digit numbers. • Comparing any 3 digit numbers using symbols <, >, =.
-Applies addition, subtraction, simple multiplication in dialy life situation.
-Uses three digit numbers (school strength, purchasing articles, pay of workers, etc) • Represents the numbers up to 999 as numbers using cubical blocks
+Identifies errors in solving addition, subtraction and multiplication.
+Able to read and write 3 digit numbers.
+Comparing any 3 digit numbers using symbols <, >, =.
+Round the numbers upto the nearest 10s and 100s. • Applies addition, subtraction, simple multiplication in dialy life situation. • Uses three digit numbers (school strength, purchasing articles, pay of workers, etc) • Represents the numbers up to 999 as numbers using cubical blocks der).

-Conten Problem Solving Reasoning Proof Communication Connections Representation Shapes and Spatial under- standing using characteristics of shapes. • Identify the Can read simple diagrams and maps.
+Content Problem Solving Reasoning Proof Communication Connections Representation Shapes and Spatial under- standing Sorts objects using characteristics of shapes.
+Identify the object by observing different view.
+Identify basic 2-D shapes like square, rectangle, triangle and circle.
+Distinguishes between the shapes that tile and do not tile.
+Identifies objects for tracing circles, rectangle, squares.
+Can read simple diagrams and maps.
 Describes relationship between shapes of cuboids and the net of cuboids.
 Able to read halves in a whole.
 Gives reasons for tiles of a given region using a given tile shape.
 Can draw 2-D shapes on grid paper.
 Can divide in to two halves and represents halves in a whole.
 Identify different shapes using different colours in to different shapes.
-Day to day maths (Money length, weight, capatity time) written and also mentally. • able to do simple problems connecting money with length, weight and daily life situations.
-Measures ment (length weight and capac- ity) , - Estimates the length of given objects like table, blackboard etc. in standard units(cm) Estimates weight, and capacity in standard units • Identifies need for a standard unit for measuring lengths, capacity, weight Data handlin • Collects the suitable data for the tabulating • Comments on the data • Represent the data in tabular form
+Day to day maths (Money, length, weight, capatity, time) Adds and subtracts amounts without regrouping in written and also mentally.
+Prepares rate charts and bills.
+Measures the • Estimates the • Identifies need • able to do simple problems connecting money with length, weight and daily life situations. sure- ment (length, weight and capac- ity) length, weight and capacity using suitable apparatus length of given objects like table, blackboard etc. in standard units(cm) Estimates weight, and capacity in standard units for a standard unit for measuring lengths, capacity, weight Data handling • Collects the suitable data for the tabulating • Comments on the data • Represent the data in tabular form